mickeyboxell/local-k8s/draft.md

 To install default plugins and configure $DRAFT_HOME run `draft init`.

-The installation will create a ` /.draft` folder in your root directory to store configuration information.
+The installation will create a ` /.draft` folder in your home directory to store configuration information.